 Exploiting the properties of electromagnetism has enabled transmission and communication of energy and information without dependence on physical mediums using conductive materials.
 This is the reason why the types and modes of wireless transmission and communication are always based on electromagnetic radiation.

-Note that there are different forms of electromagnetic radiation and they collectively form the electromagnetic spectrum.
+Note that there are different types or forms of electromagnetic radiation, and they collectively form the electromagnetic spectrum.
 To understand further, the electromagnetic spectrum is divided into seven regions in order of decreasing wavelength and increasing energy and frequency: gamma rays, x radiation or x-ray, ultraviolet light, the visible light, infrared radiation, microwaves, and radio waves.
 These seven correspond to the form of electromagnetic radiation.